US cities mark 1st anniversary of Thai grandfather's killing – KION546

 Associated Press

-SAN FRANCISCO (AP) — Hundreds of people are expected Sunday at events in San Francisco and five other U.S. cities to commemorate the death of 84-year-old Vicha Ratanapakdee.
-The grandfather from Thailand was assaulted while on a morning walk a year ago in his San Francisco neighborhood and died.
+SAN FRANCISCO (AP) — Hundreds of people in San Francisco marched Sunday demanding justice for 84-year-old Vicha Ratanapakdee, who died a year ago.
+People in five other U.S. cities joined to honor the grandfather from Thailand who was assaulted while on a morning walk in his San Francisco neighborhood.
 Rally organizers in New York City, Georgia and others say they want more attention to anti-Asian discrimination.
 Attacks against people of Asian and Pacific Islander descent shot up during the pandemic.
 Other victims of Asian descent include Michelle Go, who was pushed in front of a subway, and six women shot and killed at Georgia spas last year.